Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Preliminaries and Prior Work

 \subsection{Motion Planning Preliminaries}

 In motion planning, a \textit{configuration} refers to a set of values for a robot's \textit{degrees of freedom}, including their position in the workspace, orientation, and other parameters such as joint angles.
-The \textit{configuration space} (\cspace{}) consists of all possible configurations and can be partitioned into \cfree{} and \cobst{} made up of valid and invalid configurations respectively.
+The \textit{configuration space} (\cspace{}) consists of all possible configurations and can be partitioned into \cfree{} and \cobst{} made up of valid and invalid configurations, respectively.
 Motion planning is the problem of finding a path from a start configuration $q_s$ to a goal configuration $q_g$ through \cfree{}.
-Computing the full \cobst{} is intractable~\cite{ss-otpmpiigtfctporam-83,c-crmp-88}, thus state-of-the-art methods turned to sampling-based motion planning~\cite{kslo-prpp-96,l-rrtntpp-1998}. \blue{Two commonly used methods, Rapidly-exploring Random Trees (RRT)~\cite{l-rrtntpp-1998} and Probabilistic Roadmaps~\cite{kslo-prpp-96} build tree-based and graph-based representations of \cfree{} respectively.}

-\blue{These methods have also been extended to problems which require satisfying kinematic constraints that limit the robot's position, and dynamic constraints that limit the velocity or acceleration of the robot.
-Kinodynamic RRT~\cite{hklr-rkmpwmo-02} extends RRT to work with kinodynamic constraints through extensions of randomly sampled control inputs for random durations until a goal region is reached. }
+Computing the full \cobst{} is intractable~\cite{ss-otpmpiigtfctporam-83,c-crmp-88}, thus state-of-the-art methods turned to sampling-based motion planning~\cite{kslo-prpp-96,l-rrtntpp-1998}.
+Two commonly used methods, Rapidly-exploring Random Trees (RRT)~\cite{l-rrtntpp-1998} and Probabilistic Roadmaps (PRM)~\cite{kslo-prpp-96} build tree-based and graph-based representations of \cfree{} respectively.
+These methods have also been extended to problems that require satisfying kinematic and dynamic constraints.
+Kinodynamic RRT~\cite{hklr-rkmpwmo-02} extends RRT to work with kinodynamic constraints through extensions of randomly sampled control inputs for random durations until a goal region is reached.